Kinetic isotope effect: Simplifying approximations

-In the case of homolytic C–H/D bond dissociation, the transition state term disappears; and neglecting other vibrational modes, k_{H}/k_{D} = exp(1/2Δu_{i}).
-Thus, a larger isotope effect is observed for a stiffer ("stronger") C–H/D bond.
-For most reactions of interest, a hydrogen atom is transferred between two atoms, with a transition-state [A···H···B]^{‡} and vibrational modes at the transition state need to be accounted for.
-Nevertheless, it is still generally true that cleavage of a bond with a higher vibrational frequency will give a larger isotope effect.

 Differences in ZPE and corresponding differences in activation energy for the breaking of analogous C-H and C-D bonds.
 In this schematic, the curves actually represent (3N-6)- and (3N^{‡}-7)-dimensional hypersurfaces, and the vibrational mode whose ZPE is illustrated at the transition state is not the same one as the reaction coordinate.
 The reaction coordinate represents a vibration with a negative force constant (and imaginary vibrational frequency) for the transition state.
 The ZPE shown for the ground state may refer to the vibration corresponding to the reaction coordinate in the case of a primary KIE.